michaelnunez3902/Homelab-Portfolio/README.md

 ### Proxmox Virtualization Host
 ![Proxmox Server](screenshots/proxmox-server.png)

-Proxmox VE serves as the core virtualization platform for the homelab, providing centralized virtual machine management, snapshots, and resource allocation for all hosted systems.
+Proxmox VE serves as the core platform for the homelab.
+It hosts and manages all virtual machines, providing centralized control, snapshots, and resource allocation across the environment.

 ---

 ### Windows Server Deployment
 ![Windows Server Installation](screenshots/windows-server-installation.png)

-Microsoft Windows Server deployed as a virtual machine within the Proxmox environment.
-This system provides the foundation for enterprise identity services and Windows-based server administration.
+Windows Server deployed as a virtual machine within Proxmox.
+This system provides the foundation for enterprise identity services and Windows-based server administration tasks.

 ---